Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Local multiplicity

+will not appear.
+We leave it as an excise for the reader to check that our definition of $m_{geom}(\pi)$ matches the definition in \cite{Wan} for general spherical varieties.
+We refer the reader to \cite{Wan} for a detailed discussion of the geometric multiplicity for general spherical varieties.

-\begin{rmk} Like the unitary Gan--Gross--Prasad model case (Proposition 11.2.1 of \cite{B15}), the integrals defining the geometric mulitplicity are not necessarily absolutely convergent and they need to be regularized.
+\begin{rmk} Like the unitary Gan--Gross--Prasad model case (Proposition 11.2.1 of \cite{B15}), the integrals defining the geometric multiplicity are not necessarily absolutely convergent and they need to be regularized (this is why we write the integral as $\int^\ast$).
 The regularization is the same as the unitary Gan--Gross--Prasad model case.
 To be specific, one replace the Weyl determinant $D^{H}$ in the integrand by $(D^G)^{1/2}\cdot (\frac{(D^H)^2}{D^G})^{s-1/2}$.
 By a very similar argument as in Proposition 11.2.1 of \cite{B15}, we know that the integral is absolutely convergent when $s>0$ and has a limit as $s\rightarrow 0^+$.
 Then we can define the regularized integral to be this limit.
-This remark also applies to the non quasi-split case below, and the model $(\GU_4\times \GU_2,(\GU_2\times \GU)^0)$ in the next subsection. \end{rmk}
+This remark also applies to the model $(\GU_4\times \GU_2,(\GU_2\times \GU)^0)$ in the next subsection. \end{rmk}

-Similarly, if $F\neq \BC$, for the quaternion version of the model, we can also define the embeddings $\nu_{T_D,i},\nu_{T_{D}^{2,\circ},i},\nu_{T_{1,D},T_{2,D}}$ for $T_D,T_{1,D},T_{2,D}\in \CT_{ell}(\GSp_1(D))=\CT_{ell}(\GSp_2)$ with $T_{1,D}\neq T_{2,D}$.
-We can define the geometric multiplicity to be
+Similarly, if $F\neq \BC$, for the quaternion version of the model, we can also define the embeddings $\nu_{T_D,i},\nu_{T_{D}^{2,0},i},\nu_{T_{1,D},T_{2,D}}$ for $T_D,T_{1,D},T_{2,D}\in \CT_{ell}(\GSp_1(D))=\CT_{ell}(\GSp_2)$ with $T_{1,D}\neq T_{2,D}$.
+We can define the geometric multiplicity $m_{geom}(\pi_D)$ to be